denizen-star/hunter/docs/README.md

 ## 🔄 **Documentation Updates**

 This documentation is actively maintained and updated with each release.
-The current version reflects **Job Hunter v2.0.0** with enhanced dashboard features and improved matching system.
+The current version reflects **Job Hunter v11.0.0** with comprehensive visual enhancements, icon system, and improved user experience.

 ### **Recent Updates**
+- ✅ Comprehensive icon system and visual enhancements (v11.0.0)
 - ✅ Enhanced dashboard with tabs and sorting (v2.0.0)
 - ✅ Two-phase matching system (v1.5.0)
 - ✅ Improved feature extraction and analysis